Role of Vitamin D

 The pathophysiologic pathways from vitamin D deficiency to osteoporosis, osteomalacia, falls and fractures:3

-4. National Osteoporosis Society.
+- The Royal Osteoporosis Society (ROS).
 Vitamin D and Bone Health: A Practical Clinical Guideline for Patient Management.
-April 2013.
-V1.1.
+December 2018.
+V2.